pixeleye-io/pixeleye/docs/01-getting-started/02-quickstart.md

 #### Github

 For github, we just require that our app is installed in your organization/account and that you have given it access to the relevant repositories.
-You can do this by going to the https://github.com/apps/pixeleye-io/installations/new
+You can do this by going to the [Github install page](https://github.com/apps/pixeleye-io/installations/new)

 #### Other